 Since the link between asbestos and deadly diseases was established in the 1970s, the use of asbestos has been heavily restricted.
 Despite the widespread ban, however, there are still some legal uses.
-The Environmental Protection Agency (EPA) sets legal limits for asbestos in certain products and processes, and they have been accused by some of not cracking down hard enough on the harmful substance.
+The Environmental Protection Agency (EPA) sets legal limits for asbestos in certain products and processes, and they have been accused by some of not cracking down hard enough on the harmful substance and by taking advantage of legal loopholes.
 A new federal ruling may change that by requiring more thorough reporting on products that contain asbestos.

 Asbestos is a naturally occurring mineral used for a variety of purposes in the early twentieth century.
 It is versatile, inexpensive, and flame and heat-resistant, making it an ideal additive in numerous products.
 When asbestos particles become airborne, however, they can be inhaled or ingested and cause serious respiratory conditions, such as mesothelioma, lung cancer, or asbestosis.